Pão de Ló: Culture

 Historically, some varieties of pão de ló required beating eggs manually for more than an hour in order to obtain the desired "leavened" consistency, and typically this job was often reserved to women before the mid 1900s.
 Mothers passed the recipes to their daughters before marriage and sold their breads and other baked goods out of their homes.

 As such, these cakes were expensive and reserved for festive occasions, such as Easter and birthdays, sometimes filled with custard, fruit preserve, or fios de ovos.
 The rich, who were able to consume it year-round, was especially favored by those who lost their teeth and were unable to chew regular bread.
 It was sometimes browned in an oven, recalling its "twice baked" derivative.

 It was traditionally offered wrapped in black satin to the sick and to families in mourning.
 It was also offered to those about to face execution.

 Pão de Ló became the precursor to pão doce and other Portuguese sweet breads.
 The tedious labor of mixing by hand for more than an hour that often coincided with making pão de ló would be achieved by the use of yeast instead.

 Varieties

+Pão de Ló de Ovar are baked in paper molds.

 Seven pão de ló varieties were classified as traditional products by the Directorate-General for Agriculture and Rural Development (DGARD), a Portuguese government agency under the Ministry of Agriculture that collaborates with the Portuguese Federation of Gastronomic Confraternities (FPCG).
 The FPCG provides information for the inventory of traditional Portuguese recipes and products found throughout the country.